How much does microdosing affect your personality?

 When people are asked about the effects of microdosing, they indicate that they mainly notice an improvement in their mood and well-being.
 They are more creative and feel better about themselves.
 They feel more connected to life, are more open-minded and their spiritual awareness is greater.
 You could see this as changes in their personality.

 Microdosing could also help break bad habits.
 Often you choose such a bad habit (eating too much, smoking, shopping too much) because you don’t feel good about yourself.
 On your own, it’s very hard to stop.
 Microdosing can be a helping hand.
-It seems that a normal amount of psychedelics also has this effect, it stimulates greater flexibility in thinking and behavior.
+It seems that a normal amount of psychedelics also has this effect, stimulating greater flexibility or creativity in thinking and behavior.
 It is not clear whether the effect of microdosing is the same.

 Studies on microdosing and the personality